18F/handbook/_pages/policies/employee-resources-policies/deaf-hoh.md

 #### Equal Employment Opportunity Program
 Work with this program within the Office of Civil Rights to get assistive technology solutions through the Department of Defense's Computer Accommodation Program

-##### Contact
+**Contact**

  > Alexander Koudry
  > alex.koudry@gsa.gov

-## Terms to Know
+## Terms to know

  * **Communication Access Realtime Translation (CART):** A service where a captioner converts spoken speech into written text.
 CART is also better known as real-time or live captioning.
  * **Closed captioning (CC):** A text version of all types of audio elements is shown on the visual display or screen, including spoken conversation and description of background elements, music, and other sounds.
 Unlike open captions, closed captioning is optional and activated by the viewer. (*See difference, subtitles*).
- * **Hearing person/people:** A Deaf culture term identifying a person with a typical hearing ability.
+ * **Hearing person:** A Deaf culture term identifying a person with a typical hearing ability.
  * **Federal Relay (FedRelay):** Provides telecommunications services for federal agencies and tribal governments to conduct official business with individuals who are Deaf and/or Hard of Hearing, or have speech disabilities.
  * **Interpreter:** An interpreter converts spoken information into sign language in real-time.
 Also, an interpreter  converts sign language into verbal speech for a hearing person. (*See difference, translator*)
- * **Open captioning (OC):** Similar to closed captions, but with open captions, the latter is always on (encoded into the visual display / screen) and does not need to be activated by the viewer.
+ * **Open captioning (OC):** Similar to closed captions, but with open captions, the latter is always on (encoded into the visual display or screen) and does not need to be activated by the viewer.
- * **On-site Interpreting:** An interpreter is physically present at the location where there is a face-to-face meeting or conversation between hearing and Deaf/HoH people.
+ * **On-site interpreting:** An interpreter is physically present at the location where there is a face-to-face meeting or conversation between hearing and Deaf/HoH people.
  * **Subtitles:** A text version of only the spoken dialogue appears on the visual display or screen. (*See difference, closed captioning*)
  * **Video Remote Interpreting (VRI):** An on-demand sign language interpreting service through webcam, internet connection and a VRI software app.
  * **Translator:** A translator converts information from written or recorded materials into sign language. (*See difference, interpreter*)